Investing in financial products involves risk. Losses may exceed the value of your original investment.

 Why is it important to calculate crypto profit?

-Profit math drives the crypto tax filing, IRS Form 1099-DA reporting depends on accurate cost-basis tracking.
+Profit math drives the crypto tax filing, and CARF reporting depends on accurate cost-basis tracking.

 Calculating your crypto profit is essential for several reasons, primarily for tax compliance, performance tracking, and making informed investment decisions.
 Accurate calculations help you understand the true profitability of your strategies and avoid potential legal issues with tax authorities.
 It provides a clear financial overview of your crypto activities.